pure-data/externals-howto/README.rst

     CLASS_MAINSIGNALIN(<class_name>, <class_data>, <f>);

-The macro ``CLASS_MAINSIGNALIN`` declares, that the class will use signal inlets.
+Macro ``CLASS_MAINSIGNALIN`` declares that the class will use signal inlets.

 The first macro argument is a pointer to the signal class.
 The second argument is the type of the class data space.
-The third argument is a (dummy)floating point variable of the data space, that is needed to automatically convert “float” messages into signals if no signal is present at the signal inlet.
+The third argument is a (dummy) floating point variable of the data space, that is needed to automatically convert “float” messages into signals if no signal is present at the signal inlet.

-No “float” methods can be used for signal inlets, that are created this way.
+No “float” methods can be used for signal inlets created this way.

 dsp\_add